tmaringgele/CausalBoundingEngine/docs/source/references.rst

 **Reference**: Sachs, M. C., Sjölander, A., & Gabriel, E. E. (2022).
 A General Method for Deriving Tight Symbolic Bounds on Causal Effects. *Journal of Computational and Graphical Statistics*, 31(2), 496-510.

-**Description**: CausalOptim uses symbolic computation to derive bounds on causal effects.
+**Description**: Causaloptim uses symbolic computation to derive bounds on causal effects.
 It provides a general framework for bounding causal quantities in directed acyclic graphs with unmeasured confounders.

 Entropy Bounds
 ~~~~~~~~~~~~~~